 Topics in This Section

 In 2003, Stephen's wife was diagnosed and treated for breast cancer at Fox Chase Cancer Center.
-He recalled, "The people at Fox Chase were wonderful and so encouraging."
+He recalls, "The people at Fox Chase were wonderful and so encouraging."

 In addition to follow-up appointments at Fox Chase, Stephen also saw his family doctor regularly, who recommended a PSA blood test to indicate his risk of prostate cancer.
 Then, in 2007, Stephen learned he had prostate cancer.

 Stephen was referred to Elizabeth Plimack, MD, a medical oncologist specializing in prostate cancer.
 She recommended hormone therapy, which has thus far been successful in controlling the spread of disease.
-He will continue on this course of treatment.
+He continues on this course of treatment.

 "Fox Chase is an entirely different world than most hospitals."